Tutorials

 SELECT 3

-CloudQuery is a cross-platform command-line tool for extracting and loading data that can be run just about anywhere: locally, on a virtual machine, or in a containerized environment.
-In this tutorial we'll try it out locally, and we'll use it to copy data from a local Postgres database to MotherDuck.
-On MacOS, you can install it using Homebrew:
+CloudQuery is a cross-platform CLI that can run locally, on a virtual machine, or in a containerized environment.
+In this tutorial we'll run it locally to copy data from a PostgreSQL database to MotherDuck.
+On macOS, install it using Homebrew:

 brew install cloudquery/tap/cloudquery

 See the CloudQuery Quickstart guide for installation instructions on other platforms.
-Please note that the DuckDB plugin (that we will use later) does not support Windows at this time.
+The DuckDB integration (used in this tutorial) does not support Windows at this time.

-Once CloudQuery is installed, you should be able to invoke it from the command line:
+Once installed, verify it from the command line:

 $ cloudquery --version